oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 ## Introduction
 This workshop introduces the various features and functionality of Oracle Database Vault (DV).
 It gives the user an opportunity to learn how to configure those features in an Autonomous Database to prevent unauthorized privileged users from accessing sensitive data.

-Managed database services run the risk of 'Admin snooping', allowing privileged users - and especially compromised privileged user accounts - access to sensitive data.
+Managed database services run the risk of 'admin snooping', allowing privileged users - and especially compromised privileged user accounts - access to sensitive data.
 Oracle Autonomous Database with Database Vault provides powerful security controls, restricting access to application data by privileged database users, reducing the risk of insider and outsider threats and addressing common compliance requirements.

 You can deploy controls to block privileged account access to application data and control sensitive operations inside the database.
 Trusted paths can be used to add additional security controls to authorized data access and database changes.
 IP addresses, usernames, client program names and other factors can be used as part of Oracle Database Vault security controls to increase security. **Oracle Database Vault secures existing database environments transparently, eliminating costly and time consuming application changes.**